 Babies Make Everything Better: Played with.
 Sandra got married and pregnant during the two-month window where everyone is aware that the world is about to end.
 Since people have to live with the consequences of large decisions for just two months, such choices often have wishful intentions but are essentially meaningless.

-Better to Die than Be Killed: Sandra and her husband were of this belief, although it was more in the form of "it's better to kill and be killed by someone you love right before your moment of impending death than to have your life taken from you through passionless circumstance".
+Better to Die Than Be Killed: Sandra and her husband were of this belief, although it was more in the form of "it's better to kill and be killed by someone you love right before your moment of impending death than to have your life taken from you through passionless circumstance".
 She tries to fall in love with Patrick and get him to indulge her wish with her when it becomes apparent that her husband isn't coming home.
+In the end, through a combination of her own despair, Patrick's obvious attraction to and sympathy for her, the impending destruction of the planet and her ultimate bloody-minded refusal to give up hope in the ending that she wanted, she succeeds in falling in love with Patrick just seconds before the world ends.

 Bittersweet Ending: One of the ultimate examples.
 Patrick doesn't get to spend the last night as he planned, i.e. on his own doing whatever he wants; on the other hand he falls in love with Sandra and finally has a meaningful relationship with someone else, even if just for one evening.
 Sandra doesn't get to be reunited with her husband, but she does connect with Patrick, so strongly that she abandons her plan to kill herself and falls in love with him at the exact moment the world comes to an end.